goojoob/HexBoard/README.md

 _It needs two parameters to work:_

-* `showKeyboard: bool` - in order to toggle the view of the HexBoard
+* `showKeyboard: Bool` - in order to toggle the view of the HexBoard
 * `text: String` - the value on which the HexBoard works

 <br/>